CENTREVILLE SETTLEMENT, INC.FAQ's |

 Every person has stories to tell of the past.
 It is the old timers in the community that can tell the stories of history....when the railroad first came through, when the dam was built, what it was like when all the boys went off to WWI, what people did for entertainment when they were children, what were the favorite recipes of the time, how were holidays celebrated.
 They can also give you the history of your family.

 Oral histories are a very valuable part of documenting history.
-Get out your tape recorder and get those histories before they are lost forever.
+Get out your tape or phone recorder going, and get those histories before they are lost forever.
+More about a local oral history group here.